Mera Peak Climbing

 The trek continues taking you deeper into the beauty of remote villages and the serenity.
 Gradually our journey takes us into the most sensational setting of the stunning Hinku Valley.
 Soon the journey from Kothe becomes more challenging with the change in the terrain.
 The altitude increases, however, the view of majestic peaks ahead will keep you motivated.

-Unlike the regular Mera Peak Trekking Trail, we have designed our itinerary that would provide excitement and breathtaking views.
-Besides, the itinerary cruises through the hidden sacred valleys of Panch Pokhari (5 Holy Lakes).
-In August during a full moon (Janai Purnima) a sacred festival is organized where hundreds of pilgrimages show up to worship the lakes.
+Besides, the highlight of the trek is the 5 Holy Lakes.
+Our itinerary cruises through the hidden sacred valleys of Panch Pokhari (5 Holy Lakes).
+In August during a full moon, a sacred festival (Janai Purnima) is organized where hundreds of pilgrimages show up to worship the lakes.
 Walking past these religious lakes is very spiritual and the view is overwhelming.
-Moreover, it takes you to the very cultural settlements.

-as you ascend further the dramatic landscape setting makes the journey more fascinating.
 Acclimatization is very crucial to the success of climbing peaks so we take a day's rest in places.
-The trek continues further to Base Camp where the accommodation changes to camping and camping food.
+The trek continues further to Base Camp where the accommodation changes to camping from teahouse followed by delicious camping food.
 The Climbing Clinical Course is conducted by your Climbing Guide along with your Group Leader.
 The terrain became steeper and more challenging as you ascended to Mera La, a high-altitude pass.
 The beauty of the landscape is both exhilarating and humbling.

 Soon you will summit Mera Peak (6,476 m/21,247 feet) and descend back to Khare.
 The achievement of reaching the peak is sure to fill you with a profound sense of accomplishment.
 Eventually, you will arrive back in Lukla and fly back to Kathmandu the next day.
 It's indeed fun to reflect back on your incredible journey, sharing stories and memories of your Mera Peak Expedition.